- Bucket, warm water and disinfectant (chlorhexidine or povidone iodine)

 - Clean towels

-- Feed thin cows prior to calving to increase milk production.
+- Feed thin ewes prior to calving to increase milk production.

-- Give Vitamin E/Selenium injection (R/X) one month prior to calving if not on adequate supplementation.
+- Give Vitamin E/Selenium injection (R/X) one month prior to lambing if not on adequate supplementation.
 Test if unsure.

 - Hard labor for 30 minutes to 1 hour without progress.